PaddlePaddle/Paddle/doc/design/cluster_train/README.md

 <img src="src/paddle-model-sharding.png"/>

-By coordinate these processes, paddle can complete the procedure of training neural networks using SGD.
-Paddle can support both "synchronize SGD" and "asynchronize SGD".
+By coordinating these processes, PaddlePaddle supports use both Synchronize Stochastic Gradient Descent (sync SGD) and Asynchronous Stochastic Gradient Descent (async SGD) to train user-defined neural network topologies.

-When training with "sync SGD", paddle parameter servers use barriers to wait for all trainers to finish gradients update.
-When using "async SGD", parameter servers would not wait for all trainers, so training and parameter optimize will run in parallel. parameter servers will not depend on each other, they will receive the gradients update in parrallel; Also trainers will not depend on each other, run training jobs in parrallel.
-Using asyc SGD will be faster when training, but parameters on one of the parameter server will be newer than the other, but this will introduce more Randomness.
+When training with sync SGD, parameter servers wait for all trainers to finish gradients update and then send the updated parameters to trainers, training can not proceed until the trainer received the updated parameters.
+This creates a synchronization point between trainers.
+When training with async SGD, each trainer upload gradient and download new parameters individually, without the synchronization with other trainers.
+Using asyc SGD will be faster in terms of time per pass, but have more noise in gradient since trainers are likely to have a stale model.

 ### Master Process